Tisya444/Library_Management_System/Problem-Statement.md

 - Identify the most frequent library visitors.
 - Analyze the purpose of library visits, such as borrowing books, returning books, reading/studying, or other activities.
 - Identify the most demanded book in each library section.
-- Identify overdue books and the students who have not returned them by the due date.
+- Identify the students who spend the maximum amount of time in the library.

 ## 2. Database Design

-Based on the identified requirements and queries, a relational database needs to be designed to store and manage information about students, books, sections, library visits, book transactions, and other relevant entities.
+Based on the identified requirements and queries, a relational database needs to be designed to store and manage information about students, books, sections, library visits, book transactions, accession records, and other relevant entities.

 ### Requirements and Corresponding Tables